imanenami/fxgen/README.md

 Also, we define function $P_{I,C}$ as prediction function of indictaor $I$ under context function $C$, formally defined as $P_{I,C}(t, T) -> predictedC_{t+T}$.
 This function predicts market at T periods in the future using indicator value a time $t$.

 Predictability would be defined as $Pred_{I,C}(t, t+T)$.
 Predictability measures deviation of predicted price using $P_I$ from actual price at T period of times in the future.
-Predictability is a **loss function** in nature and any viable loss function used in machine learning could be used to measure predictability.
+Predictability is a **loss function** in nature and any viable loss function used in machine learning could be utilized to measure predictability.

 $Pred_{I,C}(t, t+T) = Loss[P_{I,C}(t, T), C(t+T)]$

-One naive definition could be:
+One naive definition could be L1 norm:

 $Pred_{I,C}(t, t+T) = 1 - |P_{I,C}(t, T) - C(t+T)| / C(t+T)$

 In a perfect scenario, where $I(t)$ precisely predicts market at $t+T$, the above equation would equal to 1. any deviation of $I(t)$ from $C(t+T)$ would result in predictability to become less than one.

-As could be easily observed, our definition of predictability is itertwined with our notion of market (and the context function).
+As could be easily observed, our definition of predictability is itertwined with our notion of market (and the context function) and how we define loss function.
+For example, if we define our context function to be the closing market price (**C** in OHLC model), L1 norm could be a perfectly good candidate for loss function.
+However, considering the case where our context function is an exponentially smoothed average of market prices, then perhaps we should revisit our definition of loss function and use a higher order norm.

 ## Range or Trend
 Principles: